plantbreeding/IPK-BrAPI-Validator/README.md

 ```
 Also remember to add the server user and encrypted password to settings.xml.

-Configure the local h2 db user and password, as well as any proxy settings in the src/main/resources/config.properties
+Configure the local h2 db user and password, as well as any proxy settings in the src/main/resources/config.properties.
+Use config.properties.examples as a guide.

 ## Docs